Skip to content

 • audio: The audio or video file to be processed.

-Return Result (JSON):
+Return Results (JSON):

-• Success (stream=0): {"code": 0, "data": {"url": "Audio URL"}}
+• Success (stream=0): {"code": 0, "data": {"url": "audio URL"}}

 • Success (stream=1): WAV audio data.

-• Failure: {"code": -1, "msg": "Error Message"}
+• Failure: {"code": -1, "msg": "error message"}

 python